nirmals-workspace/Twitter-Data-Fetching/README.md

 5. You can also view your selected options under the **Details Pane:** in the sidebar to ensure accuracy.
 6. Select number of tweets to scrape
 7. Click on the **Scrape Tweets** button
-8. Use the four tabs – **SHOW**, **DOWNLOAD**, **UPLOAD TO MONGO_DB**, **SAVED COLLECTIONS** – to carry out operations on the scrapped data
+8. Use the two tabs – **SHOW**, **DOWNLOAD** – to view the scraped data then and there and you can download scraped tweets in .csv or .json format
+9. In the sidebar  you can  **UPLOAD DATA TO MONGO_DB**  and you can view the **COLLECTIONS HISTORY**

 ## Developer Guide

 To run the app, follow these steps:

-Clone the repository to your local machine using the following command: git clone [repository URL].
+    1. Clone the repository to your local machine using the following command: git clone [https://github.com/Nirmal7781/Twitter_scrapping.git].
-Install the required libraries by running the following command: pip install -r requirements.txt.
+    2. Install the required libraries by running the following command: pip install -r requirements.txt.
-Open the twitter_scraper.py file in a code editor.
+    3. Open the twitter_scraper.py file in a code editor.
-Open a terminal window and navigate to the directory where the app is located using the following command: cd [app directory].
+    4. Open a terminal window and navigate to the directory where the app is located using the following command: cd [.py file directory].
-Run the command streamlit run twitter_scraper.py to start the app.
+    5. Run the command streamlit run twitter_scraper.py to start the app.
-The app should now be running on a local server.
-If it doesn't start automatically, you can access it by going to Local URL: [http://localhost:8501] or Network URL: [http://192.168.43.83:8501].
+    6. The app should now be running on a local server.
+If it doesn't start automatically, you can access it by going to either
+        * Local URL: [http://localhost:8501] or * Network URL: [http://192.168.43.83:8501].

 To modify the app, you can:

-Add filters to the search results table to allow users to sort and filter the results.
+    1. Add filters to the search results table to allow users to sort and filter the results.
-Add a visualization of the search results, such as a word cloud or a chart.
+    2. Add a visualization of the search results, such as a word cloud or a chart.
-Allow users to save their search queries for future use.
+    3. Allow users to save their search queries for future use.
-Use machine learning algorithms to perform sentiment analysis on the tweets and display the results.
+    4. Use machine learning algorithms to perform sentiment analysis on the tweets and display the results.

 ## Potential Applications